Life Insurance for Soma users.

 Can I qualify for life insurance after I’ve been prescribed Soma?

 Yes, individuals who have been prescribed Soma can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, individuals who have been prescribed Soma in the past can even qualify for a Preferred Plus rate class assuming that they would otherwise be able to qualify for such a rate.
+In fact, individuals who have been prescribed Soma in the past can even qualify for a no medical exam life insurance policy at a Preferred rate class, assuming that they would otherwise be able to qualify for such a rate.

 The problem is…